NEWS

 - Removed functions

-(functionality is now in vimp_se
+predictiveness_se and predictiveness_ci (functionality is now in vimp_se and vimp_ci, respectively)

 - Changed

-, clarifying that these weights are meant to be used as inverse probability of coarsening (e.g., censoring) weights
+weights argument to ipc_weights, clarifying that these weights are meant to be used as inverse probability of coarsening (e.g., censoring) weights

 vimp 2.1.0 (2020-06-18)